aerospike/expression-dsl-java/README.md

 # Aerospike Expression DSL
 [![Build project](https://github.com/citrusleaf/expression-dsl-java/actions/workflows/build.yml/badge.svg)](https://github.com/citrusleaf/expression-dsl-java/actions/workflows/build.yml)

+> [!NOTE]
+> This is a developer preview, not yet ready for production use, but with future releases planned.
+We appreciate feedback from the Aerospike
+> developer community through GitHub issues or the [Aerospike Developers Discord](https://aerospike.com/community/).

 Aerospike Expression DSL is a Java library that allows translating a canonical Aerospike Expression DSL string into an Aerospike Expression.

 [Aerospike Expressions](https://aerospike.com/docs/server/guide/expressions) is a functional language for applying predicates to bin data and record metadata.